Wang Theatre: Music Hall

 In 1962 it became the home of the Boston Ballet and was renamed the Music Hall.
 During the 1960s and 1970s, audiences could see the Stuttgart Opera, the Metropolitan Opera, Bolshoi Ballet and Kirov Ballet as well as popular movies and performing artists.
-With time though, they could no longer attract the large touring companies because of the size of their stage as well as their outdated production facilities.
-Converted to a non-profit center in 1980 and renamed the Metropolitan Center, they were able to attract theatrical performances again.
+With time, though, the venue could no longer attract the large touring companies because of the size of its stage as well as its outdated production facilities.
+Converted to a non-profit center in 1980 and renamed the Metropolitan Center, it was able to attract theatrical performances again.

-Bob Marley and the Wailers 1978 concert at the Music Hall was released in 2015 in honor of Bob Marley's birthday as Bob Marley And The Wailers – Live: Boston Music Hall (June 8th 1978).
+Bob Marley and the Wailers' 1978 concert at the Music Hall was released in 2015 in honor of Bob Marley's 70th birthday as Easy Skanking in Boston '78.

 Wang Center

-In 1983, Dr. An Wang made a very large donation and the Wang Center was born.
+In 1983, Dr. An Wang made a very large donation, and the theater became the Wang Center.
 From 1989–1992, $9.8 million was raised to restore the Theatre to "its glory days of the 1920s".
-Boston based architecture firm Finegold Alexander + Associates Inc restored the theatre with Conrad Schmitt Studios performing the elegant decoration, gilded moldings, murals, scagliola and marbleized surfaces.
+Boston based architecture firm Finegold Alexander & Associates restored the theatre with Conrad Schmitt Studios performing the elegant decoration, gilded moldings, murals, scagliola and marbleized surfaces.

 In 2008, the Citi Performing Arts Center announced a co-booking arrangement with The Madison Square Garden Company for the Wang Theatre.

 The lobby was used in the movies American Hustle, for the live band performance and casino scenes, and The Witches of Eastwick, as part of the house in which Jack Nicholson's character lived.
 It was also used for numerous scenes in the ABC TV pilot Gilded Lilys.